Easy Conditioning far beyond Gaussian: Numerical experiments

-Let's now consider another example with a univariate response, where the data has been simulated from a $2$-dimensional meta-Gaussian mixture model.
-This means that the copula corresponds to that of a Gaussian mixture model, while the marginal distributions can have various forms.
+We now consider another example with a univariate response, where the data has been simulated from a $2$-dimensional meta-Gaussian mixture model.
+Here the marginal distributions are chosen standard normal, and the dependency structure is driven by a Gaussian mixture copula model with the parameters $\alpha_{1}= \alpha_{2}=0.5$ and